Violation of Injunctions for Repeat Violence

 Criminal Charges for Violations of the Injunction

-If the respondent is arrested under section 901.15(6) for committing an act of repeat, dating or sexual violence in violation of an injunction for protection, the respondent shall be held in custody until brought before the court as expeditiously as possible for the purpose of enforcing the injunction and for admittance to bail in accordance with chapter 903 and the applicable rules of criminal procedure, pending a hearing. § 784.046(9)(b).
+If the respondent is arrested under section 901.15(6) for committing an act of repeat, dating, or sexual violence in violation of an injunction for protection, the respondent shall be held in custody until brought before the court.
+The respondent should be brought to court as expeditiously as possible for the purpose of enforcing the injunction and for admittance to bail in accordance with chapter 903 and the applicable rules of criminal procedure, pending a hearing. § 784.046(9)(b).

 First Degree Misdemeanor Charges for Violation of an Injunction

-A person who willfully violates an injunction for protection against repeat violence issued pursuant to Section 784.046, or a foreign protection order accorded full faith and credit pursuant to section 741.315 commits a misdemeanor of the first degree punishable as provided in section 775.082 or section 775.083. § 784.047.
+A person who willfully violates an injunction for protection against repeat violence issued pursuant to Section 784.046, or a foreign protection order accorded full faith and credit pursuant to Section 741.315 commits a misdemeanor of the first degree.
+The crime is punishable by up to 12 months in jail and a $1,000 fine as provided in section 775.082 or section 775.083. § 784.047.

 Finding an Attorney for a Violation of Injunction Case in Florida

-If you were accused of violating the terms of an injunction for repeat violence then contact an attorney at the Sammis Law Firm.
-We fight for clients charged with this criminal offense throughout Tampa and Plant City in Hillsborough County, and the surrounding counties of Pinellas, Pasco and Hernando County, FL.
+If you were accused of violating the terms of an injunction for repeat violence, contact an attorney at the Sammis Law Firm.
+We fight for clients charged with this criminal offense throughout Tampa and Plant City in Hillsborough County, and the surrounding counties of Pinellas, Pasco, and Hernando County, FL.

-From our second office in New Port Richey FL, we represent clients charged with violent crimes in Pasco County, FL.
+We have offices in New Port Richey serving Pasco County, and Clearwater service Pinellas County.
 Call (813) 250-0500 to discuss your case.